-c.
-Example 3.
-Other ministers had a blind spot that thought that an abuser had an automatic right to return to his church after his time in jail, even when his victim still attended there and said that was against their wishes.
-You can support him to a better life in other contexts but not where needs compete.
+Example (iii) Other ministers had a blind spot that thought that an abuser had an automatic right to return to his church after his time in jail, even when his victim still attended there and said that was against their wishes.

-Some pastors responded, "After all he has done his time and we should forgive him."
+Some pastors responded, 'After all he has done his time and we should forgive him.'
 Such a pastor has some truth as forgiving is a prime value that we should be aiming for.
 However, they can then pressure victims who are struggling to forgive this huge offence, and struggling to stay on an even keel, by in effect telling them that forgiving automatically has to include having him back right in their congregation, as well as for them to have already accomplished their full forgiveness journey by this date.
 A victim (or a parent) often needs the support of their familiar church if to continue to heal but it is usually too hard for them if he is also in the congregation, especially if he has hidden issues of power, control and manipulation, as more than a few do.
 You are asking a lot and many victims will simply leave.
 Surely this clergyperson is putting pressure on the wrong person.
 The pressure should be put on the offender to demonstrate that he has grown in an awareness of the harm and long-term damage he caused, to the point where he can give priority to the needs of someone he harmed so much and agree to be assisted to find another church (where the minister will be informed).

-10. Risks to the health of your congregation
+j).
+Risks to the health of your congregation.

-- a.
-There are risks to unity when a revelation about abuse first impacts a congregation.
-See chapter 3. - b.
-There are certainly increased risks to all children if he is permitted to attend without forewarning parents.
+- i) There are risks to unity when a revelation about abuse first impacts a congregation. (p 7 -12) - ii) There are certainly increased risks to all children if he is permitted to attend without forewarning parents.
 Informing parents and grandparents prevents relationships from developing.
-See chapter 8 section 6. - c.
-If one includes an offender and warns all parents about his convictions, there is the risk that families may leave or evangelism might suffer, as newcomers would also need to be informed.
+Also see p 30. - iii) If one includes an offender and warns all parents about his convictions, there is the risk that families may leave or evangelism might suffer, as newcomers would also need to be informed.
 That is a high price that should motivate you to consider alternatives options for his spiritual support.
-His presence could also impact or restrict other programs such as mission events or ministries to families. - d.
-If after jail an offender returns to the same church as his victim there are risks that his victim may be too stressed to stay or that the congregation may divide supporting different parties. - e.
-It is not unheard of for a congregation to shift over time and put pressure on the wrong party (onto the survivor to be more forgiving) while leaving the now presumed repentant offender to coast along. - f.
-There are big risks to the health of your congregation if an offender had previously been a leader in your church before his time in jail.
-If you later permit him to return to the same congregation, the following and influence he once had there, have the potential to cause major divisions. - Many aspects of this issue can pose serious risks to unity and need weighing up.
+His presence could also impact or restrict other programs such as mission events or ministries to families. iv) If after jail, he returns to the same church as his victim, there are risks that his previous victim may - be too stressed to stay, or that the congregation may divide supporting different parties. - v) It is not unheard of, over time, for a congregation to shift and put pressure on the wrong party (onto the survivor to be more forgiving) while leaving the now presumed repentant offender to coast along. - vi) There are big risks to the health of your congregation if an offender had previously been a leader in your church before his time in jail.
+If you later permit him to return to the same congregation, the following and influence he once had there, have the potential to cause major divisions.

+Many aspects of this issue can pose serious risks to unity and need weighing up.
 Just lecturing everyone that they should have more grace is unlikely to be the solution.